1. Help Center

 At Veem, we want to make sure you are prepared for tax season and that you have everything you need from Veem to file your return.

-New Update: As per the IRS's newest release here, Veem will be reporting 1099K for clients who received $20,000 or more and have over 200 transactions for Goods or Services, for the 2023 tax year.
+New Update: As per the IRS's newest release here, Veem will report 1099K for clients who received $20,000 or more and have over 200 transactions for Goods or Services for the 2023 tax year.

 What is a 1099-K form?